 Explore an iconic Victorian castle resort surrounded by 40,000 acres of pristine forest.

-* Tons of family-friendly seasonal activities to try including hiking, archery, concerts and more.
+* Tons of family-friendly seasonal activities to try including kayaking, archery, hiking, fly-fishing, lawn games and more.

 * Dine on delicious farm-to-table cuisine in the historic dining room with gorgeous Catskill Mountain views or in the privacy of your room.